If you have a vote, you have a voice.

 • What is the purpose of gathering signatures?

-• What impact will this measure have on my community and, more specifically, on my household?
+• What impacts will this measure have on my community and, more specifically, on my household?

 • Why does this require a ballot measure rather than being debated by our elected officials?